Tinkerforge/doc/source/Hardware/Bricklets/Breakout_Bricklet.rst

 This allows the use of Bricklets as breakout boards for the sensor on the Bricklet.
-For example: If you want to use an ambient light sensor in your embedded project but you don't want to solder the tiny smd IC, you can buy the Ambient Light Bricklet together with the Breakout Bricklet and solder cables on the big pads of the Breakout Bricklet.
+For example: If you want to use an ambient light sensor in your embedded project but you don't want to solder the tiny SMD IC, you can buy the Ambient Light Bricklet together with the Breakout Bricklet and solder cables on the big pads of the Breakout Bricklet.